onemonthofindieblues/onemonthofindiesblues.github.io/_posts/2017-10-04-A-relationship-could-mean.md

 I love her, I want to be with her forever, and I want her to be free also.
 I feel free in this relation, and I think that she thinks the same.

 You make me really happy!
 I could be me with you.
+And sorry if I ever make you feel bad, it will happen again but you know we can talk about everything as we have been doing so far.